sunng87/ring-jetty9-adapter/README.md

 You can find examples in `examples` folder.
 To run example:

-* http2: `lein with-profile default,example-http2 run`
+* http2: `lein with-profile default,example-http2 run` (NOTE that your
+  will need JDK8 to run this example)
 * websocket: `lein with-profile default,example-websocket run`

 ## Contributors